hyperstack-org/hyperstack/ruby/hyper-policy/README.md

 ```
 Data required by the qualify of the policy should be available on the client!

-After including Hyperstack::Gate there are available:
+After including Hyperstack::Policy there are available:
 ```ruby
 authorize(user, class_name, action, *policy_context)
 # result is a Hash, one of: